 So is it paradise after all?
 If you’ve been persuaded to make the move to Santa Barbara, we can help you get there with our flexible moving and storage options.
 Starting from square one?
 No problem!
 Download our comprehensive moving checklist, find out how to vet moving companies and services, and learn the ins and outs of packing for a long-distance move.

-Based in California, Alex Keight is a freelance writer and frequent contributor to the PODS Blog.
-She has moved 20+ times because she loves to experience new places.
+Alex Keight is a frequent contributor to the PODS Blog who has moved 25+ times because she loves to experience new places.